-6. Prior to the commencement of development above ground level, details of the mortar mix and colour for any brickwork repairs or repointing to Bushloe House, shall be submitted to and approved in writing by the Local Planning Authority and the work shall only be carried out using those materials that have been agreed in writing by the Local Planning Authority.
+9. Notwithstanding the submitted details, prior to the commencement of development above slab level, details of the hard surfacing and car park lining proposed and siting of the EV charge points shall be submitted to and approved in writing by the Local Planning Authority.
+The development shall only be carried out in accordance with the approved details.

-Reason: To safeguard the character and appearance of the Grade II Listed Building and in accordance with the aims and objectives of the National Planning Policy Framework and Policies 6, 40 and 44 of the Oadby and Wigston Local Plan.
+Reason: To safeguard the character and appearance of the Listed Building and in accordance with the aims and objectives of the National Planning Policy Framework and Policies 6, 40 and 44 of the Oadby and Wigston Local Plan.